Fans loved the ‘Ickey Shuffle.’ The NFL hated it.

 Now 55, Woods made clear at the St. Rita event that he has maintained his sense of perspective.

 “I tell everybody that I was fortunate enough to be in the right place at the right time,” he told the children.
-“We were winning ballgames and we made it to the Super Bowl that year, and that’s why the ‘Ickey Shuffle’ took off. … I was blessed by the good lord up above to put me in that situation.”
+“We were winning ballgames, and we made it to the Super Bowl that year, and that’s why the ‘Ickey Shuffle’ took off. … I was blessed by the good lord up above to put me in that situation.”